mojzu/sso/docs/manual/01_introduction.md

 **Warning: The author of this application is not a security expert, and the code has not undergone any kind of review or verification.
 Use it at your own risk!**

-The crate `sso` is an authentication server binary.
-It is intended to be used as a backend for other services, such as API servers, which must authenticate user requests.
+This crate **sso** is an authentication server.
+It is designed for use as a backend for other applications which must authenticate user requests, such as an API server.

-Authentication methods are organised into provider groups, The following provider groups are currently supported: `local`, `github`, `microsoft`.
-Depending on the provider, the following user authentication methods are supported.
+Applications are registered as a **Service** with sso, a **Service Key** authenticates requests from the service to sso.

+Users are registered as a **User** with sso, a **User Key** allows a user to authenticate with a service.

+Authentication methods are organised into **Provider** groups.

+### Local Provider

-### Password Login (local)
+#### Password Login

-- Users can authenticate to a service using a unique email address and password.
+- User can authenticate to a service using a unique email address and password.
-- Successful login returns time-limited, revokable access and refresh [JSON web tokens][jwt].
+- Login returns time-limited, revokable access and refresh [JSON web tokens][jwt].
-- Access tokens are used to authenticate user requests.
+- Access tokens are used to authenticate user requests to a service.
 - Refresh tokens are used to produce new access and refresh tokens.
-- User passwords can be reset via email, this feature can also be disabled for a user.
+- User password can be reset via email, this feature can be disabled for a user.
-- Users can be required to update their passwords.
+- User can be required to update their passwords.
 - User email address and password updates cause notification emails to be sent to the user.
 - Notification emails contain revokation links in case a login is compromised.
 - Passwords are stored as [argon2][argon2] hashes using [libreauth][libreauth].